 The Commission does not regulate the costs charged by propane gas providers: questions related to propane costs should be directed to the specific provider.
 The Commission does administer the Natural Gas Pipeline Safety Program for the U.S. Department of Transportation's Office of Pipeline Safety which relates to the operation of both propane and natural gas distribution systems.

-- For general consumer information, including how to file a complaint, please visit our Consumer Assistance page.
+- For general consumer information, including how to file a formal complaint, please visit our Consumer Assistance page.

 - Delaware Public Service Commission Frequently Asked Questions (FAQs)

 - Both Chesapeake Utilities Corporation and Delmarva Power provide important customer information on billing, customer service issues, and safety.

 - The following websites offer important consumer information about natural gas issues, including energy conservation, energy and the environment, green energy, and others:

 A complete list of all natural gas related cases filed with the Commission is available on the Commission's Regulated Utility Filings .
 Cases filed after July 7, 2014 are available through the DelaFile E-filing system page.

 Following is a list of cases that have, or are likely to, generate a significant amount of public interest.
 To assist the public with participation in these matters, summaries with docket numbers are provided below along with a link to our Delafile system for related documents.

 PSC Docket No. 12-292 - (Filed June 25, 2012), Archived

 PSC Docket No. 13-383 - (Filed October 1, 2013), Archived